Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-Our proposed BCFL workflow is organized into two phases.
-The initial phase comprises two stages: job creation and trainer recruitment.
-Subsequently, the second phase involves the iterative execution of four stages: training, evaluation, client selection and aggregation, and token distribution.
-These four stages are repeated for a predetermined number of global rounds.
-It is noteworthy that each stage can be further divided into participants and functional units.
-The entire workflow is summarized in Figure \ref{fig:fig1}.
-In the following, we delve into each stage in greater detail.
+Fig. \ref{fig:fig1} offers an at-a-glance view of the six stages encompassed within our BCFL workflow, which is categorized into two distinct phases.
+The initial phase includes job creation and trainer recruitment, while the second phase involves the iterative execution of four stages: training, evaluation, client selection and aggregation, and token distribution.
+These latter four stages are repeated for a predetermined number of global rounds, ensuring comprehensive training and evaluation.
+Transitioning to a detailed perspective, Fig. \ref{fig:fig2} presents a comprehensive diagram that cross-references the key entities with their respective roles.
+Horizontally, it categorizes the essential entities into four distinct types: the BCFL system, stakeholders, IPFS, and blockchain.
+Vertically, it identifies the types of participants: job creators, trainers, evaluators, and aggregators.
+This intricate portrayal not only underscores the interactions between different entity types but also illuminates the layered complexity of roles within the proposed BCFL ecosystem.

+We now turn our attention to the essential entity types themselves, and thereafter, we will discuss the details of each of the six stages.
+Note that these stages represent the functional steps through which our proposed BCFL reference architecture operates, delineating the sequence of processes that the job undergoes from creation to completion, inclusive of the dissemination of rewards.